Cloudflare Setup – A Quick Guide

 Step 3 – You can tell Cloudflare to scan your website’s existing DNS records.
 Click “Next“.

-Step 4 - Please choose your plan.
-Start with "Basic" and upgrade whenever you need.
-You can "Learn more" or click on "Confirm Plan".
+Step 4 – Please choose your preferred Cloudflare plan during setup.
+Start with “Basic” and upgrade whenever you need it.
+You can “Learn more” or click on “Confirm Plan“.

-Step 5 - Now you need to double check that all required DNS records are listed for your domain.
-Don't worry you can modify DNS records afterwards when there's a urgent need for that.
-When you are confident enough, please "Continue", otherwise consult with professionals.
+Step 5 – Now you need to double-check that all required DNS records are listed for your domain.
+Don’t worry you can modify DNS records afterward when there’s an urgent need for that.
+When you are confident enough, please “Continue“, otherwise consult with professionals.

-Step 7 - Now you need to just wait.
-It may take up-to 24 hours after you have changed the nameserver's DNS records.
-You will receive an e-mail after your website has become active on Cloudflare.
+Step 7 – Now you need to just wait.
+It may take up to 24 hours after you have changed the nameserver’s DNS records.
+You will receive an e-mail after your setup succeeded and your website has become active on Cloudflare.
 Simple!

-Step 8 - Make sure your domain status have changed to "Pending Nameserver Update" to "Active".
+Step 8 – Make sure your domain status has changed to “Pending Nameserver Update” to “Active“.

 Manage and purchase SSL certificates that will be served to your web visitors.